jixjia/bing-image-search/README.md

 2. Set it up in the `config.py`
 3. Run `python bing_image_search.py -q 'YOUR QUERY' -n NUM_OF_IMAGES` to scrape and download

+## Note
+Access to some publicly hosted images by a programmed agent may be rejected by the hosting server.
+This program will automatically skip downloading those images